RikMaxSpeed/SampleGen/README.md

 The key item to work on is better modelling in the time-domain.
 I don't know whether LSTMs or some other transformer model will crack this, but this is the current gating factor.

 Increasing the sample dataset would also be helpful.

+The model has many possible uses, including as a back-end for a "text to audio" generator.

 Ideally I would like to shift to working using audio samples rather than spectograms, that appears to be what is used in all the state-of-the-art models and publications.